 Using The Right Tomatoes In Sausage Pasta

-It would make sense that crushed tomatoes or tomato sauce can stand in for tomato puree in this easy Sausage Pasta recipe.
-However, the three products are very different and won’t give you the same hearty, thick, and flavorful sauce we’re going after in this recipe.
+In this easy Sausage Pasta recipe, crushed tomatoes or tomato sauce might seem like good substitutes for tomato puree.
+However, they are quite different and won’t give you the same thick, hearty, and flavorful sauce we’re aiming for.

-• Crushed/diced tomatoes: Both of these are types of canned tomatoes (crushed are smaller pieces than diced, but not smooth or blended).
+• Crushed/diced tomatoes: Both are types of canned tomatoes, with crushed being smaller pieces than diced.
+They are not smooth or blended.

-• Tomato sauce: Tomato sauce is thinner than tomato puree and often has seasonings added; it’s typically used as a base for other sauces.
-(Tomato sauce is not the same as pasta sauce/marinara which is usually sold as a finished product and has seasonings or veggies added in.)
+• Tomato sauce: Thinner than tomato puree and often has added seasonings.
+It’s typically used as a base for other sauces.
+(Note: Tomato sauce is not the same as pasta sauce/marinara, which is a finished product with added seasonings or veggies.)

-• Tomato puree: Puree is a very thick liquid, but not quite as thick as paste.
-The puree is made with tomatoes that have first been cooked and then strained.
+• Tomato puree: A very thick liquid, thicker than sauce but not as thick as paste.
+Made from cooked and strained tomatoes.

-• Tomato paste: This is the most concentrated tomato product.
-To get the paste, tomatoes are cooked for hours to reduce the liquid content.
-A little goes a long way, which is why you’ll typically only use 1-3 tablespoons in a recipe.
+• Tomato paste: The most concentrated tomato product.
+Tomatoes are cooked for hours to reduce the liquid content.
+You only need 1-3 tablespoons in a recipe.

 If you aren’t able to locate tomato puree, you can create a workable substitute by combining equal parts water and tomato paste to the quantity of puree.
 This would be 1/2 cup + 2 tablespoons water mixed with 1/2 cup + 2 tablespoon tomato paste)